Note: see session law sections for effective dates.

 "Wheelchair securement device" or "securement device" means an apparatus installed in a transit vehicle or other motor vehicle for the purpose of securing an occupied wheelchair into a location in the vehicle and preventing movement of that wheelchair while the vehicle is in motion.

-A vehicle used to provide transportation service shall carry only as many persons seated in wheelchairs as the number of securement devices approved by the commissioner of public safety as meeting the specifications of subdivisions 1 and 2 with which the vehicle is equipped, and each occupied wheelchair shall be secured by such a securement device before the vehicle is set in motion.
+A vehicle used to provide transportation service must carry only as many persons seated in wheelchairs as the number of securement devices approved by the commissioner of public safety as meeting the specifications of subdivisions 1 and 2 with which the vehicle is equipped, and each occupied wheelchair must be secured by such a securement device before the vehicle is set in motion.

-Any vehicle used to provide transportation service shall be equipped with seat belts which are approved by the commissioner of public safety.
-The seat belts required by this subdivision shall be adequate to secure the occupant of a wheelchair who is being transported by the vehicle.
-These seat belts shall be used only to secure the person and shall not be used to secure the wheelchair unless the wheelchair securement force is not cumulative to the seat belt.
-The seat belts shall meet all other applicable state and federal requirements for safety.
+Any vehicle used to provide transportation service must be equipped with seat belts that are approved by the commissioner of public safety.
+The seat belts required by this subdivision must be adequate to secure the occupant of a wheelchair who is being transported by the vehicle.
+The seat belts must be used only to secure the person and must not be used to secure the wheelchair unless the wheelchair securement force is not cumulative to the seat belt.
+The seat belts must meet all other applicable state and federal requirements for safety.

 No person shall drive and no operator shall knowingly permit or cause a vehicle to be used for transportation service unless there is displayed thereon a certificate issued upon inspection by the commissioner of public safety as provided in this section.